xuyangHan/TheFarmerWasReplaced/articles/00_Basics.md

 * Functions
 * Imports and modularity

-And you learned them all while running a cute little farm.
+And you’ve learned all of this while running your own cozy little farm!
+As your fields grow, I’m sure you’ll have no trouble adapting the code to handle larger plots and more complex routines.

 Let your drone run for a while — gather more resources, and get ready for the next chapter: **advanced crop logic and automation strategies**.